 Top Four 'Higgs Boson Explanations' What Today's Higgs Boson Discovery Really Means.
 The boson series, in short and somewhat muddied recollection of the subject.

 Please do your own research if you want a fully accurate description, google and wikipedia are great places to start, cassiopea project has a video series on the standard model that explain it pretty well too.
 The term 'boson' is a concatenation of Bose-Einstein, representing physical properties which are very alien to what we normally observe.
-What is a Higgs Boson?
-What Is the Higgs? - Interactive Graphic.
-The Higgs Boson Explained.
-Integral challenges physics beyond Einstein.
-Integral challenges physics beyond Einstein Gamma-ray burst 30 June 2011 ESA’s Integral gamma-ray observatory has provided results that will dramatically affect the search for physics beyond Einstein.
+The matter we can see is Newtonian, meaning it follows Newton's laws of physics.

 It has shown that any underlying quantum ‘graininess’ of space must be at much smaller scales than previously predicted.
 Leonard Susskind’s Online Lectures.
 On the Origin of Gravity and the Laws of Newton.
 "Just a Theory": 7 Misused Science Words.
 Eric Weinstein may have found the answer to physics' biggest problems.
 Two years ago, a mathematician and physicist whom I've known for more than 20 years arranged to meet me in a bar in New York.

 What he was about to show me, he explained, were ideas that he'd been working on for the past two decades.
 As he took me through the equations he had been formulating I began to see emerging before my eyes potential answers for many of the major problems in physics.
 It was an extremely exciting, daring proposal, but also mathematically so natural that one could not but feel that it smelled right.
 Quantum Art and Poetry.
 What is the Uncertainty Principle?
 Heisenberg's Uncertainty Principle Explained.
 CERN: The Standard Model Of Particle Physics.
 The Uncertainty Principle.
 Scientists Discover a Jewel at the Heart of Quantum Physics - Wired Science.
 F2.large.jpg (JPEG Image, 1280 × 929 pixels) Margaret Wertheim – The limits of physics.
 Theoretical physics is beset by a paradox that remains as mysterious today as it was a century ago: at the subatomic level things are simultaneously particles and waves.

 Like the duck-rabbit illusion first described in 1899 by the Polish-born American psychologist Joseph Jastrow, subatomic reality appears to us as two different categories of being.
 But there is another paradox in play.
 Physics itself is riven by the competing frameworks of quantum theory and general relativity, whose differing descriptions of our world eerily mirror the wave-particle tension.
 When it comes to the very big and the extremely small, physical reality appears to be not one thing, but two.
 Where quantum theory describes the subatomic realm as a domain of individual quanta, all jitterbug and jumps, general relativity depicts happenings on the cosmological scale as a stately waltz of smooth flowing space-time.